 “After I took my MCAT, I could only choose from roughly one-third of the medical schools I wanted to apply to…” – Melissa, BeMo Student

-Yes, many students choose to retake the MCAT with the hope of improving their score, but this is a huge undertaking, which is not always successful!
 The MCAT is incredibly hard to prepare for.
 Here’s what our student Charley had to say about their preparation:

 “There is a much greater breadth of material to cover for the MCAT than originally expected.
 The concepts tested are not merely presented but are inquired over in depth.
 Classical study methods do not work for a test that covers so much in a rapid succession of strenuous passages.
 Reading passages qualitatively and effectively is the most important foundation for succeeding on the MCAT.” – Charley F., BeMo Student

 Students often underestimate the difficulty of the MCAT; if they're used to performing well on their college or university tests, they assume that naturally, they'll perform well on the MCAT.
 Unfortunately, the MCAT is no pop quiz, and countless hours of review and practice are necessary to succeed.
 Did you know that on average, 24% of all test takers write the MCAT more than once, trying to improve their scores?
-According to the AAMC, in the last 3–5 years, over 85% of MCAT examinees completed courses in biology, biochemistry, general chemistry, organic chemistry, and physics prior to taking the test.
+According to the AAMC, in the last 3-5 years, over 85% of MCAT examinees completed courses in biology, biochemistry, general chemistry, organic chemistry, and physics prior to taking the test.
 In addition, nearly half of those test takers completed a commercial, university, or medical school preparation course.
-With that said, out of roughly 185,000 students who wrote the MCAT during this period, nearly a quarter of them decided to take the test again, likely in hopes of scoring better the second time around.
-So, how hard is the MCAT?
-Very hard, but not impossible.
-With dedicated MCAT test prep and study, it is certainly possible to do well.
-If you do decide to take the MCAT, check out our blog to find out MCAT test and release dates.

 Is It Possible to Get into Medical School Without the MCAT?

-While the MCAT is one of the most common medical school requirements in the US and Canada, it is possible to become a doctor without taking this test.
-In the US, this route is usually reserved for those who have known that they want to become a physician for a while.
+This route is usually reserved for those who have known that they want to become a physician for a while.
 There are several accelerated medical school programs like BS/MD and BA/MD and early assurance programs, such as FlexMed, that forgo the MCAT (and we list them above!)
 Typically, only students who are certain of their choice early on in their academic career apply to these options.

 And while there is an accelerated program in Canada that does not require the MCAT, QuARMS, the rest of the schools we listed above are all full-fledged MD programs traditional premeds and non-traditional medical school applicants can pursue.
-So you can definitely get into medical school in Canada without the MCAT!

 Should You Avoid Writing the MCAT?

 If you did not major in the physical sciences, the MCAT may be the biggest reason for you to complete and do well in your medical school prerequisites.
-And even if you are one of those students looking to get into medical school with limited science knowledge, you cannot avoid the sciences if you decide to pursue medicine.
+Even if you are one of those students looking to get into medical school with limited science knowledge, you cannot avoid the sciences if you decide to pursue medicine.
 So, by skipping the MCAT, you are still not in the clear, so to speak.
 Needing to study and take the MCAT will give you a solid foundation for your years in medical school and beyond.

 So, if you are trying to avoid the MCAT because you do not like tests, face the fact that you will be required to complete and do well on many other exams once you are in medical school, including licensing exams.

-#3 MCAT cost
+#3 MCAT Costs

 Food for thought: if you have a limited budget and need to save money, it is nevertheless important to remember that medical school involves significant costs throughout the process, in addition to tuition.
 You can apply to medical schools that do not require CASPer, look for schools without secondary essays, or even apply to the cheapest medical schools out there, but attending medical school will still be expensive.
 Most medical school students will need to carefully arrange financing and plan a reasonable budget.